 It might seem like we’re still in the middle of summer, but the calendar tells me we have just two more weeks until the girls head back to school!!
-This week, the Pattern Anthology Team released their fall fashion line for girls and boys – The Alphabet Collection.
+This week, the Pattern Anthology Team (no longer selling patterns) released their fall fashion line for girls and boys – The Alphabet Collection.
 And it. is. awesome!!
 Somehow, these girls let me in on the fun and I got my mitts on the collection ahead of time.
 I am so excited to participate in the Pattern Anthology pattern tour!
 I’m not only going to be showing you the shirt, vest, jacket, AND pants that I made from the collection, but I am also going to tell you all about the generous fabric and notions provided to me by the sponsors that are helping to make this tour extra fabulous!
-And the Pattern Anthology girls provided an affiliate program, too, so if you are inspired to purchase the collection (and I so hope you are!), you can help fuel my fabric addiction 😉 by using this link: Click here to visit Pattern Anthology.

 First, about the Alphabet Collection – it is a unisex, fall line, designed with “back-to-school” in mind.
 The four piece collection includes slim pants, knit raglan tee, a shawl collar vest, and a zip bomber jacket.
 The pieces are meant to be layered, mixed, and matched and there are SO many options in every pattern for all the customization you could ever want.
 Each pattern is graded for sizes 12/18 months – 8.
 Okay, now on to my version of the collection…